 - Water features, such as decorative fountains and pools; - Renewable energy or onsite generation systems; and - Any other major energy-using or water-using feature or system. - 4.
+Electrification Opportunity Assessment.
+The potential for building equipment electrification upgrades and potential barriers to pursuing electrification should be evaluated.
+The HPB Consultant must assess the applicability of common upgrades and barriers in the Form 4099.H in the "Input-Electrification" tab. - 4.5.
 Minimum Units Required for Site Visits and Data Sampling.
 The "Required Unit Sampling Rate" table below provides both: - the minimum number of dwelling units required to be physically assessed as part of the Phase 2 Site Visit; and - the minimum number of units for which energy and water consumption data must be sampled to calculate tenant consumption and cost savings to increase the Green Rewards Mortgage Loan's Underwritten NCF.